- 2 cups all-purpose flour

 - 1 can (20 ounces) unsweetened crushed pineapple, undrained

 - 1/2 cup chopped pecans or walnuts, toasted

 - 1 package (8 ounces) reduced-fat cream cheese

 - In a large bowl, combine the flour, sugar, sugar blend and baking soda.
 Combine eggs and pineapple; stir into dry ingredients just until moistened.
 Fold in nuts.

-- Transfer to a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 350° for 32-38 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a 13x9-in. baking pan coated with cooking spray.
+Bake at 350° for 32-38 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 - For frosting, in a large bowl, beat cream cheese and butter until fluffy.
 Add confectioners' sugar and vanilla; beat until smooth.
 Frost cake.
 Store in the refrigerator.
 Yield: 16 servings.

 Reviews forMakeover Pineapple Nut Cake

 "i made it, and it's very goodddddddddddand so easy...i don't use sugar cause in méxico the canned pineapple has sugar...:)"